patrickgeorge1/Existential-Graphs-Reasoner/README.md

 ### Grupa: 312CA
 ### Start date: 05:05:2019
 ### End date: 09:05:2019

+  WARNING : Fisierul .h a fost modificat.
+Don't overwrite it pls :)

 ## Encountered Problems :
 * had to use recursion to solve some tasks
 * deiterate() and erase() don't take in account the level of the deleted node, so task 7 fails, the position where the graph string needs change should be calculated with split_level() or some similar mechanic that iterates through the subgraphs and atoms.